The first step in treating insomnia is to find out whether the problem is being caused by an underlying medical condition.

 Sleeping tablets (hypnotics) are medications that encourage sleep.
 They may be considered:

-- if your symptoms are particularly severe
+- if your insomnia symptoms are very severe

 - to help ease short-term insomnia

 If you have long-term insomnia, sleeping tablets are unlikely to help.
 Your doctor may consider referring you to a clinical psychologist to discuss other approaches to treatment.

 Read more about why sleep medication only offers short-term relief.

 It's very easy to become dependent on sleeping tablets, even after a short-term course.
 Therefore, if you're taking sleeping tablets regularly (every night), you should consider reducing them or stopping them altogether.
 Speak to your GP for advice.

 Short-acting benzodiazepines or the newer 'Z medicines' (see below) are the preferred medicines for insomnia and are only available on prescription.